POSTED ON Oct 27, 2022 8:45:00 AM / by Real Property Associates

 Can I Evict a Tenant for Any Cause?

-Landlords need a reason to evict a tenant if there is a lease in place.
+Landlords need a reason to evict a tenant if a lease exists.
 Some of the reasons property owners can remove tenants include:

 • Failure to make rent payments